ionic-team/ionic-framework/BREAKING.md

 <h4 id="version-7x-datetime">Datetime</h4>

-`ionChange` is no longer emitted when the `value` property of `ion-datetime` is modified externally. `ionChange` is only emitted from user committed changes, such as clicking or tapping a date.
+- `ionChange` is no longer emitted when the `value` property of `ion-datetime` is modified externally. `ionChange` is only emitted from user committed changes, such as clicking or tapping a date.

+- Datetime will no longer automatically adjust the `value` property when passed an array and `multiple="false"`.
+Developers should update their apps to ensure they are using the API correctly.

 <h4 id="version-7x-input">Input</h4>